 Any conversation about golf has to begin with St Andrews.
-This town of 17,000 on the east coast of Scotland is widely considered the "home of golf," and The Royal and Ancient Golf Club of St Andrews, founded in 1754, has hosted The Open Championship more than any other club.
-Nearby, the 600-year-old St Andrews Links operates seven different courses, including the famous Old Course, which is set to host The Open Championship next year.
+This town of 17,000 on the east coast of Scotland is widely considered the “home of golf,” and The Royal and Ancient Golf Club of St Andrews, founded in 1754, has hosted The Open Championship more than any other club.
+Nearby, the 600-year-old St Andrews Links operates seven different courses, including the famous Old Course.
 The area features stunning beaches, gentle rolling hills, and notoriously biting Scottish weather, though braving the elements is part of the St Andrews experience.
 True enthusiasts can stay at the Old Course Hotel for luxury alongside the links.

 Kiawah Island Golf Resort

 Boasting 90 championship holes, this small barrier island 45 minutes from Charleston is a golfer's seaside paradise.
 Kiawah Island Golf Resort features courses designed by Gary Player, Peter Dye, Jack Nicklaus, Tom Fazio, and Clyde Johnston, and The Ocean Course is consistently ranked as one of the top courses in the world.
 Holes that don't afford sweeping views of the Atlantic take players through wooded groves of magnolia trees and alongside saltwater marshes—you'll almost certainly see alligators while you play.
 There are countless accommodation options on Kiawah Island, ranging from resorts to condos to private home rentals, while extensive tennis offerings, spa treatments, pools, and a stunning beach will all keep you occupied off the fairway.

 PLAN YOUR TRIP: Visit Fodor's South Carolina Guide